 - What marketing event are you most excited about attending this year?

 I’m sure you get the idea.
 Have fun with it.
-There’s something that feels great seeing people truly interact with your social media accounts.
+There’s something that feels great seeing people truly interact with your social media accounts while you pull off a customer-centric marketing strategy.

 I know I talked a lot about LinkedIn in this section, but this trick works on just about any social media platform.